kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Scale up creates a watch on the api server looking for all pods.
 It checks for any unschedulable pods every 10 seconds (configurable).
 A pod is unschedulable when the Kubernetes scheduler is unable to find a node that can accommodate the pod.
-For example a pod can request more CPU that is available on any of the cluster nodes.
+For example, a pod can request more CPU that is available on any of the cluster nodes.
 Unschedulable pods are recognized by their PodCondition.
 Whenever a kubernetes scheduler fails to find a place to run a pod it sets "schedulable" PodCondition to false and reason to "unschedulable".
 If there are any items on the unschedulable lists Cluster Autoscaler tries to find a new place to run them.

-It is assumed that the underlying cluster is run on top of some kind of node groups.
+It is assumed that the underlying cluster is run on top of some kind of node group.
 Inside a node group all machines have identical capacity and have the same set of assigned labels.
-Thus increasing a size of a node pool will bring a couple of new machines that will be similar to these that are already in the cluster - they will just not have the user-created pods (but will have all pods run from the node manifest or daemon sets).
+Thus increasing a size of a node pool will bring in new machines that will be similar to these that are already in the cluster - they will just not have the user-created pods (but will have all pods run from the node manifest or daemon sets).